Explicit Boundary Guided Semi-Push-Pull Contrastive Learning for Supervised Anomaly Detection: Experiments

-\textbf{Evaluation Metrics.} The performance of BGAD-FAS and all comparable methods are evaluated by the area under the curve (AUC) of the receiver operating characteristic (ROC) at the image or pixel level (AUROC).
+\textbf{Evaluation Metrics.} For evaluation, the standard metric in anomaly detection, AUROC, is used\cite{MVTec, SSIM, AnoGAN}.
+Image-level AUROC is used for anomaly detection and a pixel-level AUROC for evaluating anomaly localization.
 In order to weight ground-truth anomaly regions of various sizes equally, we also adopt the Per-Region-Overlap (PRO) curve metric proposed in \cite{STAD}.

-The implementation details can be found in Appendix \ref{sec:appendix_imp}.
-The BGAD-FAS is trained with five anomaly samples per category by default if not specified.